Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Beholder Zombie.md

     \ creature must succeed on a DC 14 Wisdom saving throw or be [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]]\
     \ for 1 minute.
 The target can repeat the saving throw at the end of each of its\
     \ turns, ending the effect on itself on a success.  \n- 3.
 Enervation Ray.\
-    \ The targeted creature must make a DC 14 Constitution saving throw, taking dice:8d8|text(36)\
+    \ The targeted creature must make a DC 14 Constitution saving throw, taking 36\
     \ (8d8) necrotic damage on a failed save, or half as much damage on a successful\
     \ one.  \n- 4.
 Disintegration Ray.
 If the target is a creature, it must succeed\
-    \ on a DC 14 Dexterity saving throw or take dice:10d8|text(45) (10d8) force\
+    \ on a DC 14 Dexterity saving throw or take 45 (10d8) force damage.
+If this damage\
-    \ damage.
-If this damage reduces the creature to 0 hit points, its body becomes\
+    \ reduces the creature to 0 hit points, its body becomes a pile of fine gray dust.\
-    \ a pile of fine gray dust.  \n\n    If the target is a Large or smaller nonmagical\
+    \  \n\n    If the target is a Large or smaller nonmagical object or creation of\
-    \ object or creation of magical force, it is disintegrated without a saving throw.\
+    \ magical force, it is disintegrated without a saving throw.
+If the target is\
-    \ If the target is a Huge or larger nonmagical object or creation of magical force,\
+    \ a Huge or larger nonmagical object or creation of magical force, this ray disintegrates\
-    \ this ray disintegrates a 10-foot cube of it.  " "name": "Eye Ray"
+    \ a 10-foot cube of it.  "
+  "name": "Eye Ray"
 "source":
 - "MM"